Home for Global Students

 • Middle 50% ACT Composite: 34-36

-Yale seeks students who will maximize its resources and contribute significantly to the community, emphasizing academic ability and “outstanding public motivation”.
+Yale, a college with the lowest admission rate, is the most difficult to get into.
+It seeks students who will maximise its resources and contribute significantly to the community, emphasising academic ability and “outstanding public motivation”.
 “Everything matters” in their holistic review; successful applicants stand out through many small factors beyond high GPAs and test scores.
 The depth and authenticity of extracurriculars, essays, and recommendations are crucial differentiators.
 This makes Yale one of the most difficult colleges to get into, as applicants must craft a cohesive narrative showcasing character and intellectual curiosity.
+The scenery around Yale University is also quite beautiful.
+If you could study here, you’d easily find well-equipped Yale University student accommodations nearby with convenient transportation.

 Columbia University